armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector/README.md

 ### Installing TensorFlow GPU
 The first step is to install TensorFlow-GPU.
 There are lots of great videos on YouTube giving more detail on how to do this and I recommend taking a look at mine above for a better visualization of how to do so.
 The requirements for TensorFlow-GPU are Anaconda, CUDA, and cuDNN.
 The last two, CUDA and cuDNN, are needed to utilize the Graphics Memory of the GPU and shift the workload.
 Meanwhile, Anaconda is what we will use to configure a virtual environment where we will install the necessary packages.

 First let's install Anaconda by going to the [Download Page](https://www.anaconda.com/products/individual).
-Here, download the 64-bit graphical installer and follows the steps to finish the installation.
+Here, download the 64-bit graphical installer and follow the steps to finish the installation.
 After this is done, you should have installed the Anaconda Navigator, which you should then open.
 Once here, open a command prompt.
 <p align="left">
   <img src="doc/anaconda.png">
 </p>